-On December 13, 2019, and April 30, 2019, the Company refinanced certain of its outstanding debt.
+During the second quarter of 2019, the fourth quarter of 2019, the first quarter of 2021 and the fourth quarter of 2021, the Company refinanced certain of its outstanding debt.
 In each refinancing event, a portion of the Company's outstanding debt was accounted for as an extinguishment.
 See Note 12, Long-Term Debt for a discussion of the Company's long-term debt.

 Time Brokerage Agreement (Income) Fees - Time Brokerage Agreement ("TBA") fees or income consists of fees paid or received under agreements that permit an acquirer to program and market stations prior to an acquisition.
 The Company sometimes enters into a TBA prior to the consummation of station acquisitions and dispositions.
 The Company may also enter into a Joint Sales Agreement to market, but not to program, a station for a defined period of time.
-A portion of the Company's TBA income earned is presented in income (loss) from discontinued operations, net of income taxes (benefit) in the Company's consolidated statement of operations.
 TBA fees or income earned from continuing operations are recorded as a separate line item in the Company's consolidated statement of operations.